Thursday, October 7, 1976

 Friday, October 22, 1976

-After I had read a letter that I had gotten from Nick today, I was so full of doubt about going back to Canada.
-I started to cry because I didn’t think going back to live with Nick is the right thing to do.
-Living here under these conditions and having my things in my suitcase didn’t seem right either.
+After reading a letter I got from Nick today, I was so full of doubt about going back to Canada.
+I started to cry because I didn’t think going back to live with Nick was the right thing to do.
+Living here under these conditions, with my things in my suitcase, didn’t seem right either.
 I wanted to feel like I belonged somewhere.

 Saturday, October 23, 1976